lognoz/form-async/README.md

 Making good form that improves user experience is not supposed to be hard to do.
 JavaScript Autosave is the simplest, fastest way to send ajax request when form changes.

+## Features

+* Lightweight (~1.5kb gziped).
+* Saves any HTML form element.
+* Support content editable property.
+* Full customization.
+* Clear the field if it not matches support.
+* Retry functionality if ajax call fail.
+* Send form elements as group of field.
+* Provide the way to validate changes before sending ajax call.
+* Heavily tested.

 ## Installation

 Include jQuery library, you can use cdn from [jquery.com](http://jquery.com/download/)